vishalchovatiya/CPP_Templates/PART 2: All about virtual keyword C++: How virtual class works internally.md

 class Right : virtual public Top {public: int r; };
 class Bottom : public Left, public Right {public: int b; };
 ```
-- This means that there is only one "instance" of Top included in the hierarchy.
+- This means that there is only one "instance" of `Top` included in the hierarchy.
 Hence
 ```
 Bottom *bot = new Bottom;
 bot->t = 5; // no longer ambiguous
 ```
 - This may seem more obvious and simpler from a programmer's point of view, from the compiler's point of view, this is vastly more complicated.
-Co
-- But interesting question is that How this `bot.t` will be addressed & handle by compiler ?
+- But interesting question is that How this `bot->t` will be addressed & handle by compiler ?
 Ok, this is the time to move on next point.

 ### How virtual class addressing mechanism works
 - A class containing one or more virtual base class subobjects, such as `Bottom`, is divided into two regions: 1). invariant region 2). a shared region.
 - Data within the invariant region remains at a fixed offset(which will be decided in compilation step) from the start of the object regardless of subsequent derivations.
 So members within the invariant region can be accessed directly.
+In our case, its `Left` & `Right` & `Bottom`.
 - The shared region represents the virtual base class subobjects whose location within the shared region fluctuates with order of derivation & subsequent derivation.
 So members within the shared region need to be accessed indirectly.
-- In this case, objects in invariant region will be placed at start in order of inheritance & objects in shared region will be placed at the end.
-The offset of these  shared region objects will be updated in virtual table by the compiler augmented code.
+- An invariant region will be placed at start of objects memory layout and shared region will be placed at the end.
+- The offset of these shared region objects will be updated in virtual table.
+Code necessary for this is augmented by compiler in constructor.
 See below image for reference.
 ```
 |                        |
 |------------------------| <------ Bottom bot;   // Bottom object